CollaboRateMgmt/CollaboRate/README.md

      - Enough knowledge of business English
      - Enough analytical capabilities
      - Able to use the Internet to search for information
-     - Willing to learn domain concepts referenced in the problem statement.
-You only need to learn to the extent needed to break down the problem into two sub-problems.
+     - Willing to learn 'domain stuff' mentioned in the task.
+You only need to learn to the extent needed to break down the task into two subtasks.

 5. **Superior intellectual property security.** Security increases with crowd size!
 The SPOCs will not share the codebase with the crowd members.
 A crowd member once assigned a task cannot refuse it.
 Otherwise, the financial penalties for an incomplete task apply.
 The tool's instructions warn crowd members to keep task details to themselves.
-You configure the task tracking system so that only the needed crowd members can see a particular task.
-Since the project is split into a very large number of micro-tasks and each crowd member sees only a tiny part of the design/pseudo-code, you get intellectual property security.
+You configure the task tracking system so that tasks are not publicly visible.
+Tasks will be visible only to the task creator, the task assignee and the SPOCs.
+Since the project is split into a very large number of tasks and each crowd member sees only a tiny part of the design/pseudo-code, you get intellectual property security.

    For increased security, the SPOCs may themselves do work breakdown to a particular level.
-The problem statements that remain to be broken down will not give the crowd an understanding of the original requirement.
+The tasks that remain to be broken down will not give the crowd an understanding of the original requirement.
 But the crowd may like to work on projects that have open and noble goals.

    As specified earlier, as a crowdsourcing vendor you reward crowd members based on number of microtasks done.
 However in case of *extra* rewards based on royalty, issues of trust may arise.
 These must be resolved as follows:
    - You must provide transparency on the total number of microtasks and who did how many.
-   - Crowd members might suspect that fake microtasks exist to change royalty percentages.
+   - Crowd members might suspect that fake tasks/microtasks exist to change royalty percentages.
 You must define a way to resolve this suspicion.
 You need to balance information disclosure with intellectual property security.
-You can provide limited information about the summary of the problem statements.
+You can provide limited information such as tasks summaries.
 Or, you can provide full information to an investigative third party.
 We will later provide detailed solutions for this scenario.

-# Challenges foreseen in adopting this process
+# Challenges foreseen in process adoption
 - The process is radical, even disruptive.
 We need to convince customers, organizations and people to try it out.
 The results of actual trials and commercial success stories are key to convince more people to adopt the process.
-- Developers who are used to writing hundreds of lines of code per day, may find the process overhead unbearable for a while.
+- Developers who are used to writing hundreds of lines of code per day, may find the process overhead unbearable before they come up to speed with the tool.
+The tool may always remain an overhead.
 However they need to keep in mind that it is a worthwhile temporary sacrifice in order to:
-  - speed up work that is important to the world
+  - share and speed up work that is important to the world.
+After a point, the work *will* proceed faster with more people
   - increase employment opportunities for the masses
-  - ensure that work is fairly measured
+  - ensure that work is fairly measured.
-- People must try to visualize that given this process and a long enough trial period, a large enough team that has no shortage of work will be faster and more productive than the old way of working.
+- We need to convince people that given this process and a long enough trial period, a large enough team that has no shortage of work will be faster and more productive than the old way of working.
+People need to invest enough time and money in appropriate trials accordingly.
+They also need to be prepared for learnings from the trials.
+Based on these learnings, we will enhanceme the CollaboRate process.
+People should not give up due to setbacks encountered.
+The core principle behind the process is sound.
 - The process abstracts out technology and even simplifies algorithm thinking.
 People who want to learn a software technology in-depth should use this process for earning only.
 For learning software technologies, they can work on open source projects that do not use this process, or they can study the source code of open source projects.

 # Who's using it?